 - Do I interrogate the children when they come back from visitation?

-- Am I communicating with the other parent directly or am I using my child to pass along the information?
+- Am I communicating with the other parent directly, or am I using my child to pass along the information?

 Why Does Your Child Not Want to See Their Other Parent?

-A good place to begin is to speak with your child and find out why they no longer wish to visit their other parent.
+An excellent place to begin is to speak with your child and find out why they no longer wish to visit their other parent.

 Safety and Welfare of Your Child

 It is not uncommon for a child to become irritated or unhappy with a parent in general.
 This can be unpleasant but is not unusual, and generally, everyone involved gets over it.

 If this happens and your child complains about seeing your ex, encourage your child to discuss their complaints with their parent.
 This is a problem between your child and the other parent.
 It will be healthier for everyone involved if they can work out any issues together.